-As that long awaited vacation time unfolds, vast multitudes of aspiring beach combers are desperately seeking magical weight loss plans.
-Their misguided goals would often ironically culminate with indulgent party scenes – and thus a vicious cycle of much less than healthy lifestyles.
+As those long awaited vacations become distant memories, vast multitudes of beach combers are abandoning those failed magical weight loss plans.
+Their misguided goals often ironically culminated with indulgent party scenes – and thus a vicious cycle of much less than healthy lifestyles.
 Though many of these naive souls are youthful – some of them have far exceeded their teen years – and could well benefit from extra lessons on adopting a more disciplined approach to ultimate fulfillment in this very fleeting existence.
 Maybe we all could!

 Despite the stereotype depicted above, do any one of us fully understand the impact our choices bring in a world meticulously designed according to the principles of cause and effect?
 Christians are usually familiar with the important concept of ‘sowing and reaping’.
 Quite frankly, abiding by the instructions provided for us in the Bible – and in a generally well-governed society – will for the most part yield a successful life.
 This time-tested, trustworthy principle is especially applicable in how we nurture our physical, mental and spiritual health.